Problem saving/loading characters

 Safeclass is a very good idea.
 We don't have enough unittests as is and we could use many, many more, even if testing the UI itself is a bit difficult.

-#3 Updated by Francisco Del Roio about 1 year ago
+#3 Updated by Francisco Del Roio over 1 year ago

 I've found that the problem is on retrieve function when checking if the decrypted value is an str, and that condition never occurs because all strings returned at this moment are always bytes arrays or anithing other.